-If you want to see industry in-fighting akin to question time in parliament then just ask a boot fitter for his/her favourite boot fitter or not.
+If you want to see industry in-fighting akin to question time in parliament then just ask a boot fitter for his/her favourite boot fitter.
 Let’s just say my inbox has overheated since asking our Facebook followers for their recommended boot pros.

 One thing we all agree on is that skiing or boarding with sore feet can ruin a snow trip.